-In fiscal 2015, market prices of raw materials such as steel generally remained at the same level or slightly decreased in comparison to the prior fiscal year due in part to the depreciation of the yen despite downward pressure due to decreased demand in China.
+In fiscal 2016, market prices of raw materials such as steel generally decreased in comparison to the prior fiscal year due in part to decreased demand in China.
 The direction of prices is still unforeseeable.
 Toyota is continually promoting cost reduction efforts, such as reducing the amount of raw materials it uses.